aiser-platform/aiser-world/packages/docs/src/docs/getting-started/quick-start-docker.md

 ## 🚀 Next Steps

-Now that you have Aiser running locally:
+Now that you have Aicser running locally:

 1. **📊 [Create Your First Chart](./first-chart)** - Experience AI analytics
 2. **🎬 [Watch the Demo](./demo-walkthrough)** - Learn the interface